Winds-AI/Frontend-development-MCP-tools-public/README.md

 **🚀 Optimized for Autonomous AI-Powered Frontend Development Workflows**

+> **⚠️ IMPORTANT NOTE:** This is a **complex setup** requiring careful configuration.
+Please **read setup process carefully** before proceeding.
+The setup involves multiple components (MCP server, browser tools server, Chrome extension) that must be properly configured for the tools to work correctly.

-- Autonomous Frontend Browser Tools enables AI coding agents to interact with your browser for autonomous frontend development workflows.
+- Autonomous Frontend Browser Tools enables AI coding agents to interact with your browser for autonomous frontend development workflows by giving them context that is needed and used by actual developers.
 This document provides an overview of the available tools within the MCP server.
-- For indetail setup instructions, please refer to `SETUP_GUIDE.md` in docs folder, readme has quickstart guide below.
+- For indetail setup instructions, please refer to `SETUP_GUIDE.md`, this readme has quickstart guide below.
 - For future plans refer to `FUTURE_PLANS.md`.
 - For few helper instructions on how to use these tools `HOW_TO_USE.md`.
 - How it works and architecture is in `PROJECT_OVERVIEW.md`.
 - For understandig how each tool works `each-tool-explained` directory.

 ## Prerequisites

 - Node.js 20+ (or 22 LTS) is required.
 Node 18 lacks the global `File` Web API used by `undici`, which will cause `ReferenceError: File is not defined` when launching via npx.
 - Recommended: pnpm (the setup script will install it if missing).

 ## Quickstart (npx)

-1) Make a new folder at your prefered location and then open terminal in that folder
+1. Make a new folder at your prefered location and then open terminal in that folder, making a new folder is necessary.

-2) Start the connector + setup UI
+2. Start the connector + setup UI

 ```bash
 npx @winds-ai/autonomous-frontend-browser-tools